7 Mind Blowing E-commerce Email Marketing Stats [2022 Update]

 After all, generating 5% or 10% of additional conversions will mean a lot to your company from a long-term perspective.

 We saved the best for last as a typical email marketing campaign generates $42 for every dollar invested.
 It’s a staggering stat that turns even the most suspicious e-commerce businesses into passionate email marketing practitioners.

 If you are still wondering whether to spend time and money on email marketing, this fact should help you make a decision and start thinking about how to improve your email marketing plan.

 7 E-commerce Email Marketing Tactics That Work Like a Charm by Neil Patel

 The Bottom Line

-AUTHOR BIO: Leon Collier works for the best dissertation writing services. and is the first person I talk to when I need to write my research paper Leon enjoys writing about various topics such as pop culture, travel, self-development, and digital marketing.
-He enjoys reading and playing tabletop games on Saturday with his friends.
+AUTHOR BIO: Leon Collier works for the best dissertation writing services and is the first person I talk to when I need to write my research paper.
+Leon enjoys writing about various topics such as pop culture, travel, self-development, and digital marketing.
+He enjoys reading and playing tabletop games on Saturdays with his friends.